Ekkehard-Schulze/precision-temperature-logger/README.md

 user will have to breakout the I2C bus, provide pull-up resistors for the I2C bus,

-a voltage devider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.
+a voltage divider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.

 4.)
 Take note that TMP117 product versions TMP117N and TMP117M are slightly